hashicorp/terraform-website/content/source/docs/plugin/framework/validation.html.md

 # Validation

-Practitioners implementing Terraform configurations desire feedback surrounding the syntax, types, and acceptable values.
-This feedback, typically referred to as validation, is preferably given as early as possible before a configuration is applied.
-Terraform supports validation for values in provider, resource, and data source configurations.
-The framework supports returning [diagnostics](./diagnostics.html) feedback on all of these, offering the ability to specify validations on an attribute, provider-defined type, and the entire provider, resource, or data source schema.
+The framework can return [diagnostics](./diagnostics.html) feedback for values in provider, resource, and data source configurations.
+This allows you to write validations that give users feedback about required syntax, types, and acceptable values.

 ~> **NOTE:** When implementing validation logic, configuration values may be [unknown](./types.html#unknown) based on the source of the value.
 Implementations must account for this case, typically by returning early without returning new diagnostics.